simpleid/simpleid/README.txt

 General upgrade instructions can be found in UPGRADE.txt.

+IMPORTANT: SimpleID version 0.9 introduced numerous changes and additional system requirements.
+A manual upgrading process is required.
+If you are upgrading from an earlier version of SimpleID, please read UPGRADE.txt for upgrade instructions.

 IMPORTANT: SimpleID version 0.7 introduced numerous changes.
 A manual upgrading process is required.
 If you are upgrading from an earlier version of SimpleID, please read UPGRADE.txt for upgrade instructions.